kongo2002/monodeps/README.md

 ### Auto discovery

-One of the ideas of *monodeps* is to come with "batteries included" as much as as possible.
+One of the ideas of *monodeps* is to come with "batteries included" as much as possible.
 For that purpose, auto discovery of service's dependencies is one of the key components.

 As of now, the following languages/frameworks are supported (to a varying degree of "accuracy"):